Navigating through the SNAP Reauthorization Process

 - Once the USDA is satisfied that your sales are satisfactory (and assuming less than 50% of your sales are eligible), they will evaluate your inventory.
 This is done primarily by an in-store inspection conducted by the USDA.
 If the survey shows your store’s inventory is inadequate, you may be given the opportunity to submit inventory records.
 You can provide supplier invoices and receipts from grocery purchases, or other records that show food purchases.
 The goal is to show your store ordered/received a sufficient amount of required staple foods within 21 days prior to the store visit.

-What do you do if your authorization is withdrawn?
+What do you do if your SNAP Reauthorization is denied?

 If the USDA decides to withdraw your license to participate in SNAP as an authorized retailer, you should take the following steps: